BenSmith123/crypto-bot-web/README.md

 # cryptobot.nz

 ### Description
-- Cryptobot.nz uses the 'Crypto Assistant' (discord-api) to read from the database, the API endpoints used to update user/bot configuration are currently not exposed to the web.
+- Cryptobot.nz uses the 'Crypto Assistant' (discord-api) to access data from the database.
+The API endpoints used to update user/bot configuration are currently not exposed to the web.
 Production API found here: https://github.com/BenSmith123/crypto-analyser
 - The actual crypto-currency bot lambda functions are not exposed to the web either

 ### Commands
-- `npm start`: Runs the website locally.
+- `npm start` - Runs the website locally.
 Note: to access the API from local host you'll need headers:
 	- Request: 'Origin': 'cryptobot.nz'
 	- Response: 'Access-Control-Allow-Origin': '*'

-- `npm run deploy`: Does a production react build and then deploys the /build folder to S3
+- `npm run deploy` - Does a production react build and then deploys the /build folder to S3

 ### TODO
 - Cryptobot favicon/images
+- Meta tags & images & SEO
 - Prevent desktop navbar from sliding in
 - Add hover everywhere for desktop